 These are all hand picked items.
 This means gear that I’ve thoroughly tested, books I’ve read cover to cover, supplements I’ve tried myself and training programs I’ve found to make a difference on race day.

 My name is Mike Crimmins and I’m the host here.
+You can also find me on Mud Run Guide, where I write race reviews and about other OCR topics.
 I should warn you, I’m not an elite racer, nor am I trained coach.
 I’m just a participant, obsessed with OCR and working hard to improve my performance.
-I’ll share what I’ve learned and what’s working for me, but don’t expect a complete how to become a super athlete and training plan.
-There’s plenty of other sites that do that a lot better than I ever could.

 Growing up, I played a lot of sports but let’s just say I was never the star athlete.
 I knew a lot more about the bench than anything else.
 I spent time in the gym sporadically in college, but I definitely wouldn’t call myself an athlete at that point.
 That was all longer ago than I’d like to admit, and besides a few brief obsessions with mountain biking and a few tries at Couch To 5K, I lived a pretty sedentary lifestyle.

 I did my first obstacle race about in 2013.
 I trained for it, but I really didn’t know how to properly prepare myself.
 It was a 5k mud run and I focused mainly on running, with a few bodyweight exercises sprinkled in to prepare for it.
 The results were that I was gassed less than halfway into the race, had to walk more than I would’ve liked and the obstacles were a lot tougher than they had to be.